 However, to improve user experience, the enhancement of USB 2.0 and, eventually, USB 3.0 was observed.
 This article defines the boundaries of USB 2.0 VS. 3.0 to help users understand the differences.

 Before we dissect all the differences between USB 2.0 and 3.0, we will clarify their definitions.
-The terms USB 2.0 and 3.0 display the generations in the USB specifications introduced to the market.
+USB 2.0 and 3.0 display the generations in the USB specifications introduced to the market.
 Look through both sections to develop an understanding of the definitions:

 What is USB 2.0?